 READ MORE | How to Register Your Brand on Amazon Brand Registry

 Include just as much information in your description (if not more) than you did in your bullet points.

 You are allowed up to 2,000 characters so take advantage of that space.
 Include some lower-volume, yet relevant keywords you couldn’t fit in your title or bullets.

 4. Grow a social media following

 Use the power of social media to grow brand awareness and to show off your styles to the world.
-Your target audience is likely on Instagram or other social media sites seeing influencer after influencer promoting new fashion and trends to their followers.
+Your target audience is likely on Instagram, TikTok, or other social media sites seeing influencer after influencer promoting new fashion and trends to their followers.

 In order for fashion brands to stand out in this highly competitive market, they need a strong social media strategy, and optimal visual representation:

-- Post authentic content relating to your brand.
+- Post authentic content.
 Show your products in use (in the coolest settings, of course), and use creative graphics and landscapes that will become synonymous with your brand.

 - Engage with your audience.
 Use popular hashtags to connect with trends or products relating to your own to expand your impressions.
 (Did you know the fourth most popular hashtag in the world as of this publication is #fashion?)

-- If your brand doesn’t have a following yet, hire influencers or fashion bloggers to help grow your awareness.
+- Hire influencers.
+If your brand doesn’t have a following yet, hire influencers or fashion bloggers to help grow your awareness.